Can journaling help anxiety? Can writing down your thoughts and your daily activities actually help with your anxiety and stress?

 In a different study, Researcher Robert Emmons looked at the effect of keeping a gratitude journal.
 Participants were separated into three groups.
 The first group were instructed to write about negative things.
 The second group was instructed to write about the things they were grateful for, and the third group were asked to write about neutral events.

-This study showed that those who wrote about the things they were grateful for ended up showing more signs of compassion and contemptment.
+This study showed that those who wrote about the things they were grateful for ended up showing more signs of compassion and general contempt.

-It kind of goes without saying that writing about things you’re grateful for will give you a higher sense of purpose but it’s perhaps something that may be dismissed as something that’s not important.
+It kind of goes without saying that writing about things you’re grateful for will give you a higher sense of contempt but such an everyday habit might be often dismissed as something too simple to be true.

 Journaling for anxiety also de-clutters your mind.
 Often we take negative, anxious thoughts to bed with us without releasing them.
-Journaling gets your thoughts onto paper which can give you a great sense of control back.
+Journaling gets your thoughts onto paper which can give you a great sense of calm.

-That’s what I used to struggle with the most when I was suffering with generalised anxiety disorder.
-My mind was like a jumbled up pile of trash.
+That’s what I used to struggle with the most when I was suffering from generalised anxiety disorder.
+My mind was like a jumbled-up pile of trash.
 Nothing had a place, I was simply stacking up thoughts and chucking them on the pile, never releasing them.

-I took back control of my thoughts and thought patterns and this clarity is a huge piece of the anxiety puzzle.
+I took back control of my thoughts and this clarity is a huge piece of the anxiety puzzle.

 Often times we can find ourselves and our thoughts bouncing around inside our heads, constantly engaged and unrested.

-If you can lay your thoughts down and look at them from afar, you can begin to see them for what they are and if they are even important at all.
+If you can lay your thoughts down and look at them from afar, you can begin to see them for what they are, thoughts and feelings you are experiencing, not thoughts and feelings that define you.

 Although journaling isn’t a magic bullet cure for anxiety disorders, it puts your life into perspective.
 Being able to look over your previous logs is powerful stuff.